 These tests are free to download, so you can start preparing right now.

-Teaching is one of the best ways of learning.
+Teaching is one of the best ways to learn.
 When you teach someone else about a certain topic, you have to ensure that you are confident and accurate.
 Otherwise, it will show in your teaching and in the student’s reception of you.

 Teaching someone else also helps test-takers reinforce their knowledge about a topic, further solidifying their understanding.
 Using notes or demonstratives in your teaching method will go a long way in this process as well.